eu-cdse/documentation/Support.md

 <img src="../_images/support_request_mytickets.png" width="500">

 This system is the initial setup of the support desk of the Copernicus Data Space Ecosystem.
-From April 2023 onwards, we will provide much more integrated support functionalities like answer suggestions and a user forum.
+From April 2023 onwards, we will provide much more integrated support functionalities such as answer suggestions and a user forum.